-5.37.5.3 Non-homogenous support of PDU set based handling in NG-RAN
+5.37.5.3 Non-homogenous Support of PDU Set based Handling in NG-RAN

 By sending at least one PDU Set QoS parameter to the NG-RAN, the SMF requests the NG-RAN to activate PDU Set QoS handling for a given QoS flow and the NG-RAN provides the SMF with an indication of whether the PDU Set QoS parameter is accepted or not.
 At NG-RAN Xn handover and N2 handover, the target NG-RAN provides to the SMF with an indication of whether the target NG-RAN node supports PDU Set based handling, as specified in TS 38.413 [34].
-Based on the NG-RAN indications, the SMF configures the PSA UPF to activate/deactivate the PDU Set identification and marking.
+Based on the NG-RAN indications, the SMF configures the PSA UPF to activate/deactivate the PDU Set identification and marking, or requests the PDU session modification to update the PDU Set QoS parameters.

 In the case where the PSA UPF identifies and marks PDUs with PDU Set information in GTP-U header it shall start doing so from a complete PDU Set.